 |Note | Week: 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16|

-I will be available in Patterson Hall 336 every day from 10:00 until 11:00, and at other times by arrangement.
+Office Hours: I will be available in Patterson Hall 336 Monday and Friday from 10:30 until 1:30,

 The schedule of assignments, quizzes, etc. remains negotiable until Friday of week 9.
 Changes must be made before this date.

 Week 1 - Introduction: the Academic Study of Religion